-Integrative Palliative Care Project: Online Continuing Education Program for Palliative Care Providers
+Evaluation of the Integrative Palliative Care Program for Multidisciplinary Palliative Care Providers

 Palliative care represents one of the most rapidly expanding sectors of health care.
 Some integrative therapies have been shown to provide comfort, reduce suffering, and improve the quality of life in palliative care patients.
 The evidence is growing, and an increasing number of patients seek such therapies.
 However, there is a need for CE/CME opportunities to help palliative care personnel learn about integrative therapies to be able to make evidence-informed care planning decisions and to advise patients about the use of these interventions.